lu1993/HDR/README.md

 For these methods, we run the algorithm B times on a random subset of training data per class, and evaluate the error on the remaining data for a value range of the free parameters.
 We choose the values that minimize the average error rate over the B runs and check the resulting algorithms on the test set.

-#### Cross-validatioan

-We use cross-validation to avoid overfitting.

-#### BootStrap

-We use bootstrap to compute the rejection probability on the test set.
-Rejection rate is more statistically meaningful than raw error or accuracy rate.